Smokin Zo's BBQ

 Pitmaster Site Read

 For Owensbyville, Georgia, the local anchors help us think about what kind of host problem we are solving.
 For school or campus settings such as A.L.
 Burruss Elementary School or Fortis College-Smyrna, the problem is usually speed: clear pickup, quick portions, and a line that does not drag.
 Near Foundation International Ministries Inc., the problem is usually flow: guests arriving in groups, gathering longer, and needing BBQ service that feels calm.
-A good BBQ plan starts with listening, then matching the truck, buffet, or staffed line to the way guests will actually move.
+A good BBQ plan starts with listening, then matching the truck, Buffet, OR staffed line to the way guests will actually move.

 Coverage